 (1) All Coaches shall meet the following minimum qualifications:

-(k) currently operate a motorcycle and possess a valid Georgia Class M License/Endorsement;
+(k) Currently operate a motorcycle and possess a valid Georgia Class M License;

 (2) All Coach candidates shall meet the following minimum qualifications:

-(d) have possessed for at least two (2) years prior to making application, a Georgia Class M License/Endorsement or equivalent from another state and;
+(d) Have possessed for at least two (2) years prior to making application, a Georgia Class M License or equivalent from another state; and

 (3) The Coach’s certificate will expire one (1) year from the date of issuance.